lowiedichoson/lowiedichoson/README.md

 - 👋 Hi, I’m @lowiedichoson
-- 👀 I’m interested in web and mobile apps development
+- 👀 I’m interested in web and mobile app development
 - 🌱 I’m currently learning .NET (C#, ASP.NET, MVC, and MS SQL)
-- 📫 Reach me through my LinkedIn profile (https://ph.linkedin.com/in/lowie-dave-dichoson-b833a0263)
+- 📫 Reach me on my LinkedIn profile (https://ph.linkedin.com/in/lowie-dave-dichoson-b833a0263)

 <!---
 lowiedichoson/lowiedichoson is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.